How to Prevent Disease & Death in Chickens

 • missing feathers

-• pigmentation of the feet, legs, face, and around the vent of laying hens (indicates that the hen is not laying)
+• yellow pigmentation of the feet, legs, face, and around the vent of laying hens (indicates that the hen is not laying)

 • pale, shriveled, or abnormally colored comb and wattles

 Identifying a problem in one bird before it gets too serious could save your entire flock.
 Plus, it’s a lot easier to manage one sick bird rather than a whole flock of sick birds.
+I recommend doing a chicken health check once every month.
+Regular health checks will help you keep control of your flock’s health and prevent death in the flock.

 Action Step: Add a chicken health check for your flock to your monthly homestead planner.